-I've been incubating this particular post for a very long time.
-More recently the inspiration for it has come as the result of receiving an email from Shelly.
-In it she included images of six, different, little flower paintings that her mother gave to her.
+I've been incubating a post on this topic for a very long time.
+Recently the inspiration for it came as the result of receiving an email from a gal named Shelly which included images of six, different, little flower paintings that her mother gave to her.
 She wrote: "I have always loved these pieces, they have been hanging in my parent's house since they were purchased".

 |Varnishing a number of finished flower paintings, in the staff house at The Banff Park East Gate, March 1975|

 The memory of how I actually conceived the notion and then embarked on this collection is lost in time.
-It may well have been the result of finding cute 4" x 5" frames at the Calgary Hudson's Bay Company store in 1973 and figuring out what to put in them.
-With a roller I applied a blend (dark to light) using raw umber and white oil paint for the background, on 5" x 4" Masonite panels.
-Once dry, the flowers were painted on in oil.
+It may have been the result of finding (in 1973) cute 4" x 5" frames at the Calgary Hudson's Bay Company store and then figuring out what to put in them.
+For the background, using a roller, I applied a blend of raw umber and white oil paint on small masonite panels.
+Once the background dried the flowers were painted on, also in oil.

-I first sold these floral paintings at Norrell's Art Gallery, in Calgary, and at the Tamarack Gallery , in Banff.
-Later the Moriane Lake Lodge gift shop became a hot market but Rundle Photo Shop, in Banff, was undoubtedly my best outlet.
-And the bonus there was Chuck Hester (shop manager) who became a tremendous supporter of my art and a life long friend.
+I first sold these floral paintings at Norrell's Art Gallery, in Calgary, and at the Tamarack Gallery in Banff.
+Later, the Moriane Lake Lodge gift shop became a very viable outlet, but it was Rundle Photo Shop, Banff, that sold the majority of them.
+Chuck Hester, manager of Rundle Photo became a tremendous supporter of my art and a life long friend.
 Back then you could purchase one of these paintings, framed, for $15.
 I tracked down the company who supplied the frames to the Bay.
 Oxford Picture Frame Company, Toronto, was willing to wholesale these frames to me at $2 each.
-The shop's commission was 1/3 which meant, for each one sold, I received $10.
-Actually, $8 when I factored in the cost of the frame of course).
+The shop's commission was 1/3 meaning that for each one sold I received $10.
+Actually, $8 when I factored in the cost of the frame.
 Sales were brisk as folks happily collected multiples.

 |Wild Rose - one of the first paintings in the series SOLD|